Geneva, Kansas – Extinct in Allen County

 The settlers were an intelligent and enterprising class of people who regarded the moral and mental culture of the young as one of the first things to be looked to after opening their farms.
 Churches and schools were quickly established.
 The academy was built in 1866 under the charge of the Neosho Presbytery.
 The frame structure was two stories high.

-By 1869 the town boasted two stores, a blacksmith shop, a wagon shop, a hotel, a Congregational Church built of stone, and the academy.
+By 1869, the town boasted two stores, a blacksmith shop, a wagon shop, a hotel, a stone Congregational Church, and an academy.
 The population was about 100.

 Atchison, Topeka & Santa Fe Railroad Depot in Geneva, Kansas about 1905.